JoeriHermans/awflow/README.md

          1803298_4       all estimate username  R       0:01      1 compute-xx
          1803298_5       all estimate username  R       0:01      1 compute-xx
 ```
+The following example shows how workflow graphs can be dynamically allocated:
 ```python
 from awflow import after, job, schedule, terminal_nodes